dk307/HSPI_HistoricalRecords/asserts/Introduction.md

 * When I encounter an error like "Sqlite version is too old" upon starting the plugin on a non-Windows system, what steps should I take to resolve it?

 On Windows, the sqlite is bundled with plugin.
 For other systems, the system provided version is used.
 The sqlite version needs to be above 3.37+.
+Please update sqlite or OS Version.

 * How do I go about creating a statistical device associated with a specific device?

+This can be done via menu PlugIn->Add a statistic device.The multi step wizard on that page will guide creation of the device.

 * My database has become too large.
 What methods can I employ to reduce its size?